 Table 1.
-Quality of Evidence on Which a Recommendation
+Quality of Evidence on Which a Recommendation is Based

-Is Based

-Grade Definition

-I Randomized controlled trials

-Controlled trials without

-II-1 randomization

-Cohort or case-control analytic

-II-2 studies

-Multiple time series, dramatic

-II-3 uncontrolled experiments

-Opinions of respected authorities,

-III descriptive epidemiology
+Grade Definition 1 Randomized controlled trials II-1 Controlled trials without randomization II-2 Cohort or case-control analytical studies II-3 Multiple time series, dramatic uncontrolled experiments III Opinions of respected authorities, descriptive epidemiology

-patic portosystemic shunt".
-Controlled trials and large series were sought during this search.
-Recently published papers were also used as a source of references missed by the Medline search and the personal files of the two authors were also used as a source of references.
+To prepare these guidelines, a MEDLINE search was performed on papers published between 1966 and 2004.
+Nine hundred eight papers were found under the subject heading "transjugular intrahepatic portosystemic shunt."
+Controlled trials and large series were sought.
+Recently published papers were also used as a source of references missed by the MEDLINE search, as were the personal files of the two authors.